Keke Palmer has fitting reaction to her boyfriend shaming her outfit

 “Possession doesn’t usually go well in relationships and you’re with an extremely famous person,” said someone else.
 “Better grow thicker skin.”

-According to Buzzfeed, the couple have since unfollowed each other on Instagram.
-As of Thursday (6 July), his Twitter account has been deleted.
+The couple then unfollowed each other on Instagram, according to Buzzfeed, before Jackson deleted his Instagram account entirely on Thursday (6 July).
+His Twitter account has also been deleted.

 The couple have been dating since 2021 and welcomed son Leodis “Leo” Andrellton Jackson in February this year.